tari-project/validator-node/docs/single-use-tokens/README.md

 The flow is similar to [Selling tokens] except that it might be triggered by token owner:

 1. Owner is calling `transfer_token`(`TokenID`, `price`, `new owner`)
-2. Leader VN validates token data integrity and ownership and starts new `contract-transaction`:
+2. Leader VN validates token data integrity and ownership and starts new `Instruction`:
 ... other steps same as [Sell token](Sell token)

 ### Redeem token and Unredeem token